-What we achieved in 2023/24 What's currently working well Where we can improve Overall assessment Adopted a new IT Disaster Recovery Plan Undertook a further review of our business continuity plans, in order that they may be aligned with the new IT Disaster Recovery Plan.
+What we achieved in 2023/24 What's currently working well Where we can improve Overall .
+Adopted a new IT Disaster Recovery Plan Undertook a further review of our business continuity plans, in order that they may be aligned with the new IT Disaster Recovery Plan.
 Reviewed the Council's Risk Management Strategy and provided refresher training to Members and officers Updated our Business Continuity Policy and Strategy Refreshed our Business Continuity Plans for critical services.
 The Council clearly defines its priorities and plans to ensure delivery of their intended outcomes.
 Service plans are now in place to cover the period ending March 2025.
 Work has continued to ensure robust management of the Council's services, and most projects continue to utilise the Lincoln Project Management Model (LPMM), through which we continuously assess the risks of not fully delivering plans and ensure that there are mitigating actions in place to support the achievement of intended outcomes.
 The Council's financial management arrangements ensure that there is adequate resource available to deliver our plans.
 The Council reviews progress against delivering those outcomes through its performance management framework As the only urban conurbation in a predominantly rural county, Lincoln is disproportionally affected by homelessness compared to its district neighbours.
 The Council's financial plans are significantly impacted by arranging temporary accommodation for those to whom we owe a legal duty, and shortages of temporary accommodation in the city mean that our costs exceed the local housing allowance we receive from government.
 We have been, and are continuing to explore all options to manage this strategic issue, both to make the most effective use of our finite resources and to ensure the best outcomes for our most vulnerable people.
-Brought together key roles responsible for business intelligence, business analysis, online services, and policy and performance management into a new Corporate Policy and Transformation Team. the Lincoln Project Management Model is applied across the Council.
-Work will progress in the coming year to ensure that all qualifying council projects utilise the LPMM, and to develop an effective means of monitoring these more centrally.
-Review the LPMM to ensure it continues to support effective project governance Complete a new five year ICT Strategy that will replace our current strategy Review our existing ICT Disaster Recovery Plan in light of the forthcoming ICT Strategy An internal audit of IT Asset Management indicates that actions are required in order to ensure we are appropriately managing all risks associated with the keeping and renewal of IT assets.
+Brought together key roles responsible for business intelligence, business analysis, online services, and policy and performance management into a new Corporate Policy and Transformation Team. continues to support effective project governance Complete a new five year ICT Strategy that will replace our current strategy Review our existing ICT Disaster Recovery Plan in light of the forthcoming ICT Strategy An internal audit of IT Asset Management indicates that actions are required in order to ensure we are appropriately managing all risks associated with the keeping and renewal of IT assets. assessment

-What we achieved in 2023/24 What's currently working well Where we can improve Overall assessment Test our business continuity systems through desktop exercises throughout 2024
+What we achieved in 2023/24 What's currently working well Where we can improve Overall

+assessment

+Test our business continuity systems

+through desktop exercises throughout

+2024